qihongl/learn-hippo/docs/paper_task_encoding/optimizer_stability_plan.md

 optimization methods must fail.
 It would show that these two targeted, predeclared variance controls do not solve the measured instability within the reference 400-epoch budget.

+## 8. Outcome

+The constant-rate, batch-32 cell was the only cell to pass the frozen all-seed rule.
+Its seed-level final endpoint probabilities were 0.9929, 0.9969, and 0.9965;
+all three also passed the final-five-checkpoint, event-specific, reward, and memory- removal criteria.
+The constant-rate, batch-16 cell failed because one seed was not selective throughout the final five checkpoints, despite ending at 0.9500.
+Each cosine-decay cell failed one seed, with final endpoint probabilities of 0.00005 and 0.0460.
+The deterministic rule therefore selects constant rate with batch 32.

+This is partial support for the optimization hypothesis.
+The larger batch improved the final window, whereas learning-rate decay could preserve a wrong basin.
+It did not eliminate policy excursions: selected-cell seed 970 dropped from 0.9405 at epoch 230 to 0.0065 at epoch 240 before recovering.
+Accordingly, the cell advances only to the planned ten-seed replication and is not described as converged or as a confirmed full-mixture result.

+The 12-task Della array used one CPU per task and at most 0.37 GB.
+Eleven tasks completed in 42:43--54:50.
+One task timed out under the predeclared 90-minute limit and was rerun unchanged with a two-hour limit, completing in 91:37.
+All 51 result, log, and environment files were fetched and checksum-verified; the original timeout was retained rather than overwritten.